Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Jump Statements
-Jump statements allows the manipulate the flow of the program, if the condition is met.
+Jump statements allow the manipulation of the program’s flow if the condition is met.
 They are used to manage the control flow of iterative statements and functions.
-There are only 2 jump statements: `return` and `break` statements.
+There are only two jump statements: `return` and `break`.

 ### Return Statement
-Return statement causes the function to terminate its execution and returns with or without the value.
-If the return statement didn't provide any values to return, it actually returns nothing, no `nil` values, it's just nothing.
-They are define with the `return` keyword obviously with the optionally provided value.
+A return statement causes the function to terminate its execution and returns with or without a value.
+If the return statement does not provide any values to return, it returns nothing, not even a `nil value.
+They use the `return` keyword with the optional value.

 Example:
 ```lua